 Bradley welcomes applications for admission from all students who feel that they can benefit from and contribute to the varied academic and extracurricular offerings of the University.
 High school students are encouraged to apply early in their senior year but later applications will be considered as space permits.
-Freshmen applicants are encouraged to complete their applications by March 15.

 Admission is based on a review of each student’s total academic and extracurricular record.
 Care is taken to ascertain that students’ goals and aspirations are consistent with their academic abilities.
 In determining an applicant’s qualifications, the following criteria are used:

 - The high school record of scholastic achievement and extracurricular and community activity.

 - Results from the TOEFL or IELTS (international students only).

 - Recommendations from appropriate school and community persons are recommended but not required.